FluentZap/warclub/README.txt

 Milestone Apprentice
     Army customizer
-        User can input minis for both sized and it will select units to use for the mission.
+        User can input minis for both sides and it will select units to use for the mission.
     Datacard loader
         Load 40k datacards and build armies to fight.
+    Unit Roster
-    Random map generator
+        Keeps track of the units in the players army Random map generator
         Base terrain
         Deployment Zones